 It’s well known that dogs love to eat all kinds of things that you may not expect them to have an appetite for.
 This includes all of the usual meat items.
 However, it may sometimes even include items like coconuts.
 But one of the items that may cause the most surprise is celery.
 What is it about this vegetable that draws their interest?

 It may be that they love the crunchiness.
-Dogs love to chew and celery is certainly something that they can sink their teeth into.
+Dogs love to chew and celery is certainly something that they can sink their teeth into – you won’t find it on the list of foods dogs can’t eat.
 It should also be noted that celery is fat-free and contains healthy nutrients.
 These include A, C, and K, folate, and potassium.
 A 9-inch stick of celery may contain as little as 6 calories.

 For this reason, celery is more or less safe to give to your dog.
 It will probably never be their go-to choice.
 But if you are in between getting them a nice new chew bone, it can tide them over.
 We should also mention that celery helps to keep your dog’s teeth and gums in good shape.
 It may even help to prevent “puppy breath.”